- We will only collect and retain relevant and essential data.

 To help protect the privacy of data and personally identifiable information you submit through our website, we maintain physical, technical and administrative safeguards.

 We update and test our security technology on an ongoing basis.
 We restrict access to your personal data to those employees who need to know that information to provide benefits or services to you.
 In addition, we train our employees about the importance of confidentiality and maintaining the privacy and security of your information.
-After a transaction, your private information will not be kept on file for more than 60 days.

 Do we disclose any information to outside parties?